Victorian Railways miscellaneous vehicles: Motor cars altered for rail uses

-Petrol Inspection Car
+Petrol inspection car

-This was a small car numbered '1' and named the Inspection Car.
-It was built in England in 1923, but was not found in the 1936 stocktake.
+This was a small car numbered '1' and named the inspection car.
+It was built in England in 1923, but was not listed in the 1936 stocktake.

-Gang Motor
+Gang motor

-The eight-horsepower Gang Motor held five people, and was built at Arden Street in late 1923.
-In 1950 the vehicle was removed from the rolling stock register and given to "Way and Works" as a track motor.
+The eight-horsepower gang motor, conveying five people, was built at Arden Street in late 1923.
+In 1950 the vehicle was removed from the rolling stock register and given to the Way and Works Department as a track motor.

-Motor Car
+Motor car

-The Motor Car was put into service in mid 1925, after being fitted with rail wheels in lieu of tyres.
-In 1927 the car was named "Mr Molomby's Inspection Car", and allocated to Seymour.
+The Motor car entered service in mid 1925 after being fitted with rail wheels in lieu of tyres.
+In 1927 the car was named "Mr Molomby's inspection car", and allocated to Seymour.
 It was scrapped in 1952.

-Dodge Cars
+Dodge cars

-In 1936 and 1937, six Dodge cars, built under licence by TJ Richards & Sons in Adelaide, were fitted with rail wheels.
-Although officially described as "Passenger and Mail Motors", they were put in the Rail Motor group and classed RM, with the numbers 70 to 75.
+In 1936 and 1937, six Dodge cars, built under licence by T.J.
+Richards & Sons in Adelaide, were fitted with rail wheels.
+Although officially described as "passenger and mail motors", they were put in the rail motor group and classified RM, with the numbers 70 to 75.
 They were used on branch lines with little traffic, and at least one became an inspection car for railway officials.
 They were removed from service and scrapped between 1953 and 1958.